MATTMCCA/Heliotrope/log/README.md

 # Log 018
 As suspected during my PCIe test, the load switch gets hot!.
 It may be best to use the variant that shutdown on overload, for safety.
 I believe most of the heat generated is from the IC and not the vias, but this is unconfirmed.

+# Log 019
+JUST GOT PARTS!
+My Key plate came from oshcut today! (photo 36) its perfectly bent (as specified), and gloriously powder coated.
+I get to check the fit when my case arrives.